sridharsaig/CIR/README.md

 Camera Information Retriever (CIR) is a Pytorch3D project developed in QLAB-Makerspace, Queen's University Belfast.

 In brief, CIR is developed to retrieve the 3D position of the camera that produced a given 2D image in a virtual atmosphere.
-This information is naturally then used to reconstruct the exact scene in virtuality by a 3D development tool like Blender.
+This information is naturally used to reconstruct the imagery scene in virtuality by a 3D development tool like Blender.

 This space focusses on concising the installation requirements of the retriever with it's supportive versions and documenting the API & citations of the project -